spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-core-feature-walkthrough/persistence-acl-configuration.md

 ### New merchant
 When a new `Merchant` entity is added to the system, a merchant-specific role is automatically created.
-This role is automatically added to all merchant users, letting them operate with the merchant-specific data: `ProductOffer`, `ProductOrder`, etc.
+This role is automatically added to all merchant users, letting them operate with the merchant-specific data: `ProductOffer`, `ProductOrder`.

 ### New merchant user
 When a `MerchantUser` entity is added to the system, a merchant user-specific role is automatically created.